GwynDavies/sn1ff/INSTALL.md

 ## 5.0 INSTALL - SN1FF SERVER

-**Make sure you have done the PREREQUISITES section above**
+**Make sure you have done the PREREQUISITES sections above.**

 <br>

 ### 5.1 Package installation

-From the your cloned/downloaded sn1ff git repo directory, perform the following in a command terminal (substituting the actual version numbers for 'N', and the architecture for 'ARCH'):
+From the your cloned/downloaded sn1ff git repo directory, perform the following in a command terminal (substituting the actual version numbers for **'N'**, and the computer architecture for **'ARCH'**):

 <br>